We all know how important it is to have a budget. You may have even tried creating a budget for your family, but had trouble sticking to it.

 When you need to buy those items, you pull money from the envelope instead of using your debit card.
 This forces you to not overspend.
 You want to leave your debit cards at home so you have to use cash.

 This makes you think more carefully about the items you purchase.
-People actually have a harder time handing over cash rather than swiping a card.
+People actually have a harder time handing over cash rather than swiping a card since it hits a pain point in their brains.

 Follow the Zero-Based Budget